 The aromatic and fragrant flowers of the spicebush are very small and occur in clusters in the early spring.
 These flowers, which are a pale greenish shade of yellow, appear before the plants leaf out (2).

 After flowering, small red berries are produced that ripen in the late summer to fall.
-These berries are produced on female plants only and are also aromatic.
+These spicebush berries are produced on female plants only and are also aromatic.
 Because spicebush plants are dioecious, there must be at least one male plant nearby to fertilize the female and produce fruits.

-How To Grow A Spicebush Plant
+How To Grow Spicebush Plants

 Care and Maintenance